Strailord/file-manager/README.md

 ## Tips

-To use this tool as a command in terminal add the directory of the build program to PATH variable.
+Add the directory of the binary to your PATH variable to use it as console-command.